Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/README.md

 | [FastExpressionCompiler.LightExpression](https://github.com/dadhi/FastExpressionCompiler) | [Maksim Volkau](https://github.com/dadhi) | 3.3.3 |
 | [CommunityToolkit.Diagnostics](https://github.com/CommunityToolkit/dotnet) | Microsoft | 8.0.0 |
 | [JetBrains.Annotations](https://www.jetbrains.com/help/resharper/Code_Analysis__Code_Annotations.html) | JetBrains | 2023.2.0 |

+It also requires a copy of [SpaceCore](https://www.nexusmods.com/stardewvalley/mods/1348)'s .dll.

+<sub><sup>[🔼 Back to top](#table-of-contents)</sup></sub>

+## Mod Recommendations

+For those interested, [this is my curated modlist](https://smapi.io/log/30e05a1ace0c43a18aebaef782f8f9de).
+This mod list is built on the following principles:

+- **Immersion** and **Consistency** above anything.
+- **Aesthetic:** [Gwen's Medieval Valley](https://www.nexusmods.com/stardewvalley/users/51171631?tab=user+files) combined with the criminally underated [Wittily recolor](https://www.nexusmods.com/stardewvalley/mods/2995), and topped with [Vintage UI](https://www.nexusmods.com/stardewvalley/mods/4697).
+Portraits are vanilla-style with [stanloona420's revised mods](https://www.nexusmods.com/stardewvalley/users/71935143?tab=user+files).
+- **Expansions:** [SVE](https://www.nexusmods.com/stardewvalley/mods/3753) only, to keep things manageable and consistent.
+[Aquarium](https://www.nexusmods.com/stardewvalley/mods/6372) for a bit more longevity.
+- **New Items:** Mostly PPJA, with a few interesting additions.

+Please note that many of these mods have been heavily customized, including typo fixes, harmonized textures and even map edits.
+The most heavily edited mods are versioned with the suffix `-DaLion`, but not all do.
+These mods I would simply not recommend in their original state due to either lack of polish or consistency with the rest of the list.
+Make sure to test every mod before committing to your mod list.

 <sub><sup>[🔼 Back to top](#table-of-contents)</sup></sub>